chrissavage2300/Bench-Top-Power-Supply/README.md

 # Bench-Top-Power-Supply
-An Adjustable linear powersupply with current limiting.
+An Adjustable linear powersupply using the PIC16F1778 with current limiting.
 Program is done in Great Cow Basic.

 Features:

-Adjustable Current Limit
+Adjustable Current Limit using encoders.

-Adjustable Voltage.
+Adjustable Voltage using encoders.

 Clicking the Voltage Adjust knob inward selects either a x1 or x10 multiplier to make adjustment faster.